mfendt4/Portfolio/ufc neural network/README.md

+The Ultimate Fighting Championship is the foremost Mixed Martial Arts Promoter.

+Here, I have built a neural network that uses past statistics to predict the outcome of MMA Matches in the UFC with 70% accuracy.

 Neural network developed with "Neural Networks from Scratch in Python" book.

-Able to predict the outcome of fights with 70% accuracy.

 Reads in processed data from the accompanied .csv file before using a deep neural network with 256 nodes and 2 hidden layers.